-Our sulfur services business primarily (i) provides sulfur removal services to 11 refining or petrochemical processing facilities located mainly in Texas, Louisiana, Arkansas, Oklahoma, Montana and Utah; (ii) operates significant storage and transportation assets in relation to those services; and (iii) sells NaHS and caustic soda to large industrial and commercial companies.
-Our sulfur removal services primarily involve processing refiners' high sulfur (or "sour") gas streams that the refineries have generated from crude oil processing operations.
-Our process applies our proprietary technology, which uses large quantities of caustic soda (the primary raw material used in our process) to act as a scrubbing agent under prescribed temperature and pressure to remove sulfur.
+Our sulfur services business primarily (i) provides sulfur removal services whereby it processes high sulfur (or "sour") gas streams generated from crude oil processing operations to remove sulfur at 11 refining or petrochemical processing facilities located mainly in Texas, Louisiana, Arkansas, Oklahoma, Montana and Utah; (ii) operates storage and transportation assets in relation to those services; and (iii) sells NaHS and NaOH (also known as caustic soda) to large industrial and commercial companies.
+To provide sulfur removal services, we apply our proprietary technology, which uses large quantities of caustic soda (the primary raw material used in our process) to act as a scrubbing agent under prescribed temperature and pressure to remove sulfur.
 Sulfur removal in a refinery is a key factor in optimizing production of refined products such as gasoline, diesel and aviation fuel.
 Our sulfur removal technology returns a clean (sulfur-free) hydrocarbon stream to the refinery for further processing into refined products, and simultaneously produces NaHS.
-The resultant NaHS constitutes the sole consideration we receive for our sulfur removal services.
+The resultant, NaHS, constitutes the sole consideration we receive for our sulfur removal services.
 A majority of the NaHS we receive is sourced from refineries owned and operated by large companies, including Phillips 66, CITGO, HollyFrontier, Calumet and Ergon.

 Our 11 sulfur removal services contracts have an average remaining term of approximately three years.
 The timing upon which these contracts renew vary based upon location and terms specified within each specific contract.

-Our soda and sulfur services footprint includes NaHS and caustic soda terminals in the Gulf Coast, the Midwest, Montana, Utah, British Columbia and South America.
-In conjunction with our onshore facilities and transportation segment, we sell and deliver (via railcars, ships, barges and trucks) NaHS and caustic soda to approximately 120 customers.
+Our sulfur services footprint includes NaHS and caustic soda terminals in the Gulf Coast, the Southwest, Montana, Utah, British Columbia and South America.
+In conjunction with our onshore facilities and transportation segment, we sell and deliver (via railcars, ships, barges and trucks) NaHS and caustic soda to over 105 customers.
 We are one of the largest marketers of NaHS in North and South America.
 By minimizing our costs through utilization of our own logistical assets and leased storage sites, we believe we have a competitive advantage over other suppliers of NaHS.
 NaHS is used in the specialty chemicals business (plastic additives, dyes and personal care products), in the pulp and paper business, and in connection with mining operations (separating copper from molybdenum and in the mining of nickel and gold) as well as bauxite refining (aluminum).
 NaHS has also gained acceptance in environmental applications, including waste treatment programs requiring stabilization and reduction of heavy and toxic metals and flue gas scrubbing.
 Additionally, NaHS can be used for removing hair from hides at the beginning of the tannery process.